dxw/playbook/guides/how-we-do-user-research.md

 ### Other ways to pay incentives

-Other options for paying incentives a donation to a preferred charity, or a hamper that can be shared with a team.
+Other options for paying incentives might be a donation to a preferred charity, or a hamper that can be shared with a team.

 ### Withholding incentives